Adam-Corporation/.github/profile/README.md

 ### Current Status

 Adam is in its foundational stage, with the first version developed exclusively for **Windows 11**.
-Our immediate focus is on expanding his core memory, learning capabilities, and integration with the Windows environment.
+Our immediate focus is on expanding his core memory, learning capabilities, and integration with the Windows environment, want to show the world the first version about 2026 after documenting the patent and the IP.

 ## Join Us on the Journey
 <p align="center">